data-solution-automation-engine/data-solution-framework/Data Integration Framework - Introduction.md

 - The (reference) **Solution Architecture** documentation is composed of the following documents:
   - Data Integration – 1 – Overview.
 The current document, providing an overview of Data Integration components.
-  - Data Integration – 2 – Reference Architecture.
-The reference architecture describes the elements that comprise the (enterprise) Data Warehouse and Business Intelligence foundations, with the details showing how these elements fit together.
-It also provides the principles and guidelines to enable the design and development of Business Intelligence applications together with a Data Warehouse foundation that is scaleable, maintainable and flexible to meet business needs.
-These high level designs and principles greatly influence and direct the technical implementation and components
-  - Data Integration – 3 – Staging Layer.
+  - Data Integration – 2 – Staging Layer.
 This document covers the specific requirements and design of the Staging Layer.
 The document specifies how to set up a Staging Area and History Area
-  - Data Integration – 4 – Integration Layer.
+  - Data Integration – 3 – Integration Layer.
 This document covers the specific requirements and design of the Integration Layer; the core Enterprise Data Warehouse
-  - Data Integration – 5 – Presentation Layer.
+  - Data Integration – 4 – Presentation Layer.
 This document covers the specific requirements and design of the Data Marts in the Presentation Layer which supports the Business Intelligence front-end.
-  - Data Integration – 6 – Metadata Model.
-This document covers the complete process of controlling the system, which ties in with every step in the architecture.
-All ETL processes make use of the metadata and this document provides the overview of the entire concept.
-The model can be deployed as a separate module
-  - Data Integration - 7- Error handling and recycling process, which ties in with every step in the architecture.
-Elements of the error handling and recycling documentation can be used in a variety of situations
-  - Data Integration – 8 – OMD Framework Detailed Design.
-This document provides detailed process descriptions for the ETL process control (Operational Meta Data model – OMD).

 - Design Patterns.
 Detailed backgrounds on design principles: the how-to’s.
 Design Patterns provide best-practice approaches to typical Data Warehouse challenges.
 At the same time the Design Patterns provide a template to document future design decisions.
 - Solution Patterns.
 Highly detailed implementation documentation for specific software platforms.
 Typically a single Design Patterns is referred to by multiple Solution Patterns, all of which document how to exactly implement the concept using a specific technology